Rodrigo Paz: Early life and career

+A young Paz with George H. W. Bush in May 1990.

-Rodrigo Paz Pereira was born on 22 September 1967 in Santiago de Compostela, in Spain, the first-born son of Carmen Pereira Carballo, a native of Spain, and Bolivian then-exiled national Jaime Paz Zamora.
+Rodrigo Paz Pereira was born on 22 September 1967 in Santiago de Compostela, in Spain, the first-born son of Carmen Pereira Carballo, a native of Spain, and then-exiled Bolivian national Jaime Paz Zamora.
 Via his mother's side, he is the cousin of actress Camila Bossa, while his aunt Aurichu Pereira was married to politician Xosé Manuel Beiras until her death in 2023.
 Rodrigo Paz is related to José María Paz, an Argentine general during the Argentine War of Independence and the Argentine Civil Wars.

 Paz spent his childhood and adolescence in political exile, a by-product of his father's political activity during the military dictatorships of the 1970s and early 1980s.
 He studied in numerous Jesuit schools in several countries, and when democracy was re-established in Bolivia, he attended the San Ignacio School in La Paz.
-Later, Paz studied at the American University in Washington, D.C., United States, where he graduated with a bachelor's degree in international relations with a major in economics and a master's in political management.
-During the second presidency of Hugo Banzer—whose government was supported by the MIR—he worked as a commercial attaché at the Bolivian embassy in Spain and served as chargé d'affaires to the World Trade Organization.
+Later, Paz studied at American University in Washington, D.C., United States, where he graduated with a bachelor's degree in international relations with a major in economics and a master's in political management.
+During the second presidency of Hugo Banzer—whose government was supported by the MIR—he worked as a commercial attaché at the Bolivian Embassy in Spain and served as chargé d'affaires to the World Trade Organization.